Crossplay Love: Otaku x Punk: Production and release

 The series is created by Toru, who writes the story with a combination of misunderstanding-based comedy, romance, and suspense.
 It was originally released independently through their Twitter account starting on April 18, 2018; since September 10, 2018, it is serialized by Mag Garden on their digital platform MAGXIV.
+In May 2025, after the release of chapters 114 and 115, Toru and their editor put the manga on hiatus to restart the story from chapter 114 and redo these chapters; Toru mentioned having agonized over the decision, saying they believed this should "never be done" after a chapter has already been published.
+They cited having been under "a great mental strain" for the past few years, impacting their ability to write, which had resulted in them drawing chapter 114 and 115 without fully developing the narrative, and putting it in a "dead end" they felt they could not continue writing from.
+As the manga was entering its final arc, they were also concerned about being able to deliver something of the quality they wanted without starting over.
+The serialization continued with a new chapter 114 the next month.

-Mag Garden has published collected tankōbon volumes of the series in Japanese since February 9, 2019 under its imprint Blade Comics and has released ten volumes as of February 9, 2023.
+Mag Garden has published collected tankōbon volumes of the series in Japanese since February 9, 2019 under its imprint Blade Comics and has released 14 volumes as of May 10, 2025.
+On November 5, 2019, Toru and Kesaran Nanigashi to Soup'ya-san creator Yuu Horii released a cross-over one-shot manga based on their respective series, Kesanani & Nekuyan Collab!.
 Mag Garden has also released Crossplay Love merchandise including art prints and badges.

-The series has since been translated into other languages: Kazé began publishing the tankōbon volumes in German in April 2022, and Seven Seas Entertainment in English beginning in September 2022.
+The tankōbon volumes have since been translated into other languages: Kazé began publishing the series in German in April 2022, Dango Manga in Thai beginning in June 2022, and Seven Seas Entertainment in English in September 2022.
 Piccoma has published the series in French since September 2022 as a digital-only release.

 Volumes

 Chapters not in collected volumes

-These chapters have as of February 9, 2023, not been published in collected volumes:
+The following have not been published in collected volumes as of the release of volume 14: